PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 ## I.  The new colors system and multistore header
 One of the main difficulties for the merchants was to know which store they were configuring in the back-office and this was bringing a lot of configuration errors.

 To solve this problem, a color picker has been added to choose a color for each group and shop.
-The color can be configured while creating or editing the group or the shop (in the back-office > Advanced parameters > Multistore)
+The color can be configured while creating or editing the group or the shop (in the back-office > Advanced parameters > Multistore).

 ![The new multistore colorpicker](/assets/images/2021/06/multistore_colorpicker.png)